 We moved to Vancouver from Edmonton when I was eight years old.
 My mom was tired of the endless snowy winters and mosquito-filled summers.
-I didn’t want to move–my whole life was in Edmonton.
-Me and my best friend spent the first part of the summer before I left practicing letter writing.
+I didn’t want to move—my whole life was in Edmonton.
+My best friend and I spent the first part of the summer before I left practicing letter writing.
 I was worried I wouldn’t have any friends.
-My parents tried to convince me and my brother that we’d make lots of new friends in school–at the very least we’d have our cousins.
+My parents tried to convince us kids that we’d make lots of new friends in school—at the very least we’d have our cousins.

 The summer we moved was scorching hot but there weren’t any mosquitos.
 My mom was right about that one.
 She was also right about the enthusiasm of our cousins.
 One of them excitedly told me that I would love living in Vancouver because of the fried chicken.
 Fried chicken seemed like a strange thing to be advocating for a city…but, we were eight.

 Me: I’ve had fried chicken before.
 What’s so special about it here?

 Cousin: It’s the best at church.
 It’s soooooooo good!